nyu-devops-sp22/promotions/README.md

 ### Create Promotion

 To create a promotion, we use the `POST` HTTP method with the url: `http://localhost:8000/promotions`.
-The json object that has to be passed in order to create a promotion needs to be of the form:
+The JSON object that has to be passed in order to create a promotion needs to be of the form:

 ```
 {